Mortgage

 • Having a minimum 500 credit score

-The U.S. Department of Veterans Affairs (VA) offers a mortgage program to help veterans, service members and surviving spouses purchase homes.
-The VA is not a direct mortgage lender, but it does guarantee a portion of the loan; this allows borrowers the ability to receive more favorable loan terms, like a lower interest rate.
+U.S. Department of Veterans Affairs (VA) offers a mortgage program to help veterans, service members and surviving spouses purchase homes.
+The VA isn’t a direct mortgage lender, but it does guarantee a portion of the loan; this allows borrowers the ability to receive more favorable loan terms, such as a lower interest rate.

 Eligibility requirements include: